Caveat: Another Brief Retracing

 Korean addresses are backwards from what we Westerners are used in most countries I’m familiar with.
 They list the largest geographical unit first, and then “drill in” or “zoom in” to the most local unit, without using commas.
 So my new workplace would have a partial address as follows: 전라남도 영광군 홍농읍 상하리 홍농초등학교 (jeollanam-do yeonggwang-gun hongnong-eup sangha-ri hongnongchodeunghakgyo = South-Jeolla-Province Yeonggwang-County Hongnong-Town Sangha-Village Hongnong-Elementary-School).

-The map shows Yeonggwang County.
+The map above shows Yeonggwang County.
 It’s on the west coast of the peninsula, in the northwestern corner of South Jeolla Province, which is the southwestern mainland province of South Korea.
 So you visualize that it’s “facing” China’s Qingdao across the Yellow Sea to the west.
 The green-bordered blob you see is about 50 km. north-to-south and the same east-to-west, with some islands floating offshore.
 Maybe I’ll get to visit them sometime.

 Hongnong Town is the knob at the top of the map.
 Yeonggwang Town (the “county seat”) is the cluster of extra roads you can see near the center of the map (but a bit off to the southeast from center).